mnjwoodall/RSV-GFP_96WellPlateScanAnalysis/README.md

-# GFP Signal Analysis Macro for Vero Cells
+# Flourescent Signal Analysis Macro for Confluent Cell layers

 ## Overview
-This macro is designed to analyze GFP fluorescence intensity in Vero cells infected with RSV-GFP using images acquired from a Nikon Inverted Fluorescence Microscope at 4x magnification with full well scans.
+This macro was originally designed to analyze GFP fluorescence intensity in Vero cells infected with RSV-GFP using images acquired from a Nikon Inverted Fluorescence Microscope at 4x magnification with full well scans. but it is broadly compatible with 96-well, 24-well, 12-well plates, and Transwell formats, as long as 1.)
+The cell culture is confluent 2.)
+The image contains a fluorescence signal that is independent of a transmitted light overlay.

+It is especially useful for estimating viral titre by comparing GFP-positive area across experimental and control wells.
 The macro processes `.nd2` image files, focusing on the FITC channel (GFP) and ignoring transmitted light.
 It assumes that the well is 100% confluent and helps estimate the viral titre based on control wells.

 ## Requirements
 - **Microscopy**:
-  - Images should be acquired at 4x magnification with both transmitted light and GFP channels split.
+  - Images should be acquired at 4x magnification with splitable transmitted light and fluorescent marker channels.
   - `.nd2` files are compatible.
 - **Control Wells**:
-  - A **virus-only control well** with a known viral titre for calibration.
+  - A **virus-only control well** with **a known viral titre for calibration**.
   - An **uninfected control well** (0 titre) to establish a baseline.

 ## Analysis Process